hashicorp/terraform-provider-azuread/docs/resources/application.md

 * `privacy_statement_url` - (Optional) URL of the application's privacy statement.
 * `public_client` - (Optional) A `public_client` block as documented below, which configures non-web app or non-web API application settings, for example mobile or other public clients such as an installed application running on a desktop device.
 * `required_resource_access` - (Optional) A collection of `required_resource_access` blocks as documented below.
+* `service_management_reference` - (Optional) References application context information from a Service or Asset Management database.
 * `sign_in_audience` - (Optional) The Microsoft account types that are supported for the current application.
 Must be one of `AzureADMyOrg`, `AzureADMultipleOrgs`, `AzureADandPersonalMicrosoftAccount` or `PersonalMicrosoftAccount`.
 Defaults to `AzureADMyOrg`.

 ~> **Changing `sign_in_audience` for existing applications** When updating an existing application to use a `sign_in_audience` value of `AzureADandPersonalMicrosoftAccount` or `PersonalMicrosoftAccount`, your configuration may no longer be valid.
 Refer to [official documentation](https://docs.microsoft.com/en-gb/azure/active-directory/develop/supported-accounts-validation) to understand the differences in supported configurations.
 Where possible, the provider will attempt to validate your configuration and try to avoid applying unsupported settings to your application.